-benefit element has been quantified and described in the 2020 Pension Benefits table and in the narrative below.
-The 2020 Nonqualified Deferred Compensation table below identifies the defined contribution components of the Salaried Retirement Restoration Program.
+The Salaried Retirement Restoration Program has both defined benefit and defined contribution elements.
+The defined benefit element has been quantified and described in the 2021 Pension Benefits table and in the narrative below.
+The 2021 Nonqualified Deferred Compensation table below identifies the defined contribution components of the Salaried Retirement Restoration Program.

 The Salaried Retirement Restoration Program was most recently amended and restated effective December 29, 2017.
 The amended and restated plan provides greater flexibility to participants to determine distribution dates for their deferrals, permits participants to defer up to 75% of base salary and up to 90% of their AIP awards and allows participants to modify distribution dates.